SocietyForArtisticResearch/NMH-editor/src/readme.md

 ## Issues
 * We need proportional image resizing
 * variable "server" in rcexposition should be configurable and somewhere else
+* bootstrap link should be to local file
+* why do tables look different in previews

 # export to doc/pdf/epub
 * you get the markdown from exposition.markdownInput, send it to the server to "/convert/pdf" with json { markdown: ... }